scipion-em/docs/docs/user/tutorials/tomo/Emantomo_STA/emantomo-sta-workflow.rst

    :align: center
    :alt: Align TS and tomo rec form

-Let's have a look to the tomogram reconstructed.
+Let's have a look at the tomogram reconstructed.
 To do that, right-click on the tomograms output listed in the summary tab located on the lower half of the project main window and select "Open with ImodViewer".

 .. figure:: /docs/user/tutorials/tomo/Emantomo_STA/06a_imod_open_viewer.png